Almonds and Olivez

 Cabbage can also be made into a juice (Blend and drink), while it is not the best smelling thing when done this way (I have tried it), it is very beneficial for gastrointestinal issues.
 Finally, it can be used to make soup.
 So, there are many ways to incorporate this very healthy vegetable into your daily diet.

-Here are two (2) recipes you can try in order to add this nutritional powerhouse to your diet.
+Here are two (2) recipes you can try to add this nutritional powerhouse to your diet.

 Illustrative Summary